Termix-SSH/Docs/docs/features.md

 ## SSH File Manager

 Configure a host with File Manager enabled in `Host Manager` then visit the `File Manager` option on a host when connecting to it from the `Left Sidebar`.
 The file manager only works on common Linux based hosts.

+## Docker Management

+Configure a host with Docker enabled in `Host Manager` then visit the `Docker` option on a host when connecting to it from the `Left Sidebar`.

 ## Command Palette